A short course in parenting – Ten things every parent should know!

 It is impossible to learn much about being a parent without having kids.
 That’s why you so often hear “great lessons” in parenting from childless people.
 You know the “If that were my kid I would do ….” kind of advice.
 Another friend told me he was an excellent parent until he had kids.
 I’m reminded of what William Osler, the father of modern medicine, said about seeing patients.
 “To see a patient (To have a child) without reading the books is to sail an uncharted sea, but to read the book without seeing a patient (having a child) is not to go to sea at all.”

-With that in mind I sent the following note to Steven:
+With that in mind I sent the following tips for new dads to Steven:

 You are right, Steven, to try to learn as much as you can about parenting.
 As a pediatrician for 40 years and father of 4 kids and grandfather to 12 more, I have a few things that might help you.